 2nd Radiology Report – Compiled Summary 2022

-What is the purpose of this Compiled Summary?
+What is the purpose of the 2nd Radiology Report Compiled Summary?

 Spine and Brain Advocate’s (SBA) goals is to provide comprehensive and detailed 2nd Radiology Reports completed by craniocervical junction disorder – knowledgable Consultant Radiologists, especially when they aren’t able to obtain science-backed craniocervical junction measurements.
 One of the many challenges patients investigating craniocervical junction disorders face is that the treating physician and radiologist do not suspect a craniocervical junction disorder(s) and therefore do not thoroughly investigate this critical area of the body.